piero scaruffi, amateur human being

 University of Turin, where he did work in General Theory of

-For a number of years he was the head of the Artificial Intelligence Center
+For a number of years he was the founding director of the Artificial Intelligence Center

-He has been a visiting scholar at Harvard Univ. and
+He has been a visiting scholar at Harvard University and

 lectured in three continents on